stocnet/migraph/README.md

 in packages such as **UCINET**.

 Please explore [the website](https://jhollway.github.io/roctopus/) to find out more.
-Some of these functions are also relied on for the [Topological Typology](https://jhollway.shinyapps.io/TopoTypo/).
+Some of these functions are also relied on for the [Topological Typology](https://jhollway.shinyapps.io/TopoTypo/) app.

 ## Installation